 Habitat and Ecology

-It is assumed to be a water-dependent species in lowland rainforest.
-However, the type locality is a pool in a banana plantation, where it lives together with Xenopus pygmaeus.
+It is assumed to be a principally aquatic species in lowland rainforest.
+However, the type locality is a pool in a banana plantation.
+This species is known to live together with Xenopus pygmaeus (Evans et al. 2011, Tymowska and Fischberg 1973).
 It appears that, like X. fraseri, it can survive in degraded habitats, provided that the pools which it requires for breeding in are shaded.

 There is very little direct information on threats to this species.
-It probably cannot withstand complete opening up of its habitat, and it is likely also to be harvested locally for human consumption.
+It may not withstand complete opening up of its habitat, and it is likely also to be harvested locally for human consumption.

 Uniquely among vertebrates (except Xenopus longipes), this is a dodecaploid species, and it is therefore of considerable conservation interest.
 It was probably formed by both hybridization and polyploidisation (Loumont and Kobel 1991).